Dec 10, 2024

 Sauna and Campfires

-One of my favorite aspects of a wood burning sauna is watching the fire flicker in the stove while warming up.
+One of my favorite aspects of a wood burning sauna is watching the fire flicker in the stove while you're on the bench warming up.
 Especially if it's freezing outside and everything is covered in snow.

 Fire burning in sauna stove